LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Called when the character creation panel should reset.
 Called to reset the character creation panel.

+**When Called**

+This hook is triggered when:
+- The character creation panel is being reset
+- Character creation data is being cleared
+- Before starting a new character creation process
+- During character creation panel cleanup

 **Parameters**

 * `nil` (*nil*): This function does not return a value.